-For organizations with on-premise systems, physical safeguards can be significantly more challenging.
-Some on-premise systems have very useful physical security features that tie in directly with their document management system.
-For example, a document management system that provides automatic backups to a cloud-based server will effectively provide two benefits.
-First, it fulfills the need for basic data backups, and second, it provides off-site storage for those backups.
+For organizations with on-premise document management systems, physical safeguards can be significantly more challenging.
+Some on-premise document management systems have very useful physical security features that align directly with their document management systems.
+For example, a document management system that provides automatic backups to a cloud-based server will effectively provide two benefits: Firstly, it fulfills the need for basic data backups, and secondly, it provides off-site storage for those backups.

 However, on-site systems will still require significant effort to develop internal policies and procedures to physically protect sensitive information.
-Things like uninterruptable power supplies and personnel access controls are a good place to start, but be prepared for additional investments.
-A more in-depth analysis of physical security concerns can be found in our white paper titled “Crucial Document Management Security Concerns – Online and On-Premise”
+Features such as uninterrupted power supplies and personnel access controls are a good place to start, but demand preparation for additional investments.
+A more in-depth analysis of physical security concerns can be found in our white paper titled “Crucial Document Management Security Concerns—Online and On-Premise.”

-- Proper user ID and password administration capabilities that help you ensure that all users are uniquely identified and that their passwords are sufficiently secure and periodically changed.
+- Proper user ID and password administration capabilities will help you ensure that all users are uniquely identified and that their passwords are sufficiently secure and periodically changed.

 - Role-based account access and security will help ensure that only those individuals with proper authorization can access certain kinds of sensitive information.
 The best systems will allow you to implement multiple levels of access depending on the role of the user.

 - Group-based access management will allow you to define groups of users and grant differing levels of access by group.